bsorrentino/bsorrentino/_posts/2024-03-05-how-to-stream-data-in-nextjs.md

 In this article we have seen a practical guide to using HTTP streaming for efficient data visualization in [Next.js] web applications.
 We have explored how create and customize an instance of [ReadableStream], creating a Response object  specialization that accepts it as a result body.
 To test we have used a [NextJS Route Handler][Route Handlers].
 Additionally, to consume data chunk over http, we have developed a client-side [React] component that is the right way to achieve the benefit to streaming data from a server.

-Hope that this knowledge will be helpful, stay tune because the next article will be dedicated to implement http streaming from the [Next.js Server Actions][server actions].
+Hope that this knowledge will be helpful, stay tune because the next article will be dedicated to implement http streaming from the amazing [Next.js Server Actions][server actions].
 In the meanwhile, enjoy coding! 👋

 > 💻 The code is available on [Github][repo] 💻